alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 related thin applications.

-The AllJoyn router advertises the BusNode well-known name quietly, which means that these advertisement messages are not sent out gratuitously by the AllJoyn router.
-The AllJoyn router only sends out the BusNode well-known name advertisement in response to a query from a thin app.
+The AllJoyn router advertises the BusNode well-known name quietly, that is, the advertisement messages are not sent out gratuitously by the AllJoyn router.
+Instead, the AllJoyn router only sends out the BusNode well-known name advertisement in response to a query from a thin app.
 Also, the advertisement message is sent out quietly via unicast back to the requester (instead of being sent over multicast).
-This logic is meant to minimize the network traffic generated as a result of thin app related discovery.
+This logic is meant to minimize the network traffic generated as a result of thin app-related discovery of an AllJoyn router.

 The AllJoyn router supports only untrusted relationships with the AJTCL, in which it allows a connection from any AJTCL via SASL anonymous authentication.
-No real credential is exchanged between the AJTCL and the AllJoyn router.
-This is fine because app-level authentication is supported by thin app.

 The AllJoyn router limits the number of simultaneous connections with thin applications in the AllJoyn network.
 This limit is